Thatcham

+Thatcham is a market town and civil parish in West Berkshire, England.
+It is situated in the valley of the River Kennet 3 mi east of Newbury, 14 mi west of Reading and 54 mi west of London.
+The town has a long history dating back to prehistoric times, a claimant to the title of oldest continuously inhabited place in Great Britain.
+As of 2021, it had a population of 25,464, though it is part of a built-up area comprising itself and neighbouring Newbury of over 70,000 residents.
+It is on the route of the A4 Bath Road, the historic main road between London and Bristol.

 Geography

 Thatcham straddles the River Kennet, the Kennet and Avon Canal and the A4.
-The parish currently covers the town of Thatcham, with its suburbs of Henwick, Dunston Park and Colthrop, and the village of Crookham including Crookham Common and the eastern ranges of the old RAF Greenham Common airfield.
+The parish currently covers the town of Thatcham, with its suburb of Dunstan Park and the villages of Crookham, Henwick and Colthrop including Crookham Common and the eastern ranges of the old RAF Greenham Common airfield.
 The historic parish once also covered Midgham, Cold Ash, Ashmore Green and Greenham.
 Thatcham Reed Beds, just to the south of the town, is a site of Special Scientific Interest (SSSI).

-Etymology
+Toponymy

 The name may have been derived from that of a Saxon chief called Tace (or perhaps Tac or Tec), who established a village in around 500 AD.
 The settlement might have been known as Taceham - ham meaning village in Saxon.
 However, some of the earliest written references, in c.951 and c.975, records it as Thaecham.
 The Thaec comes from the Saxon þæc or thaec meaning roof-covering and the ham has been speculated to be a shortened hamm which would mean a river meadow.
+In Domesday Book of 1086, following the Norman Conquest, the name had altered slightly to Taceham before going through several minor changes until the current form was adopted in the 16th century.